gatsbyjs/gatsby/docs/docs/glossary.md

 ### JavaScript

 A programming language that helps us make the web dynamic and interactive.
+[JavaScript](https://developer.mozilla.org/en-US/docs/Web/Javascript) is a widely deployed web technology in browsers.
+It is also used on the server-side with [Node.js](#node).

 ## K